Kamil-Kochanczyk/First-Sphere-Game/README.md

-My first game created in Unity.
+This is my first game created in Unity.
+It was created for educational purposes.